appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/installation.md

 :::info

-Self-hosted appcircle server uses some ports for communication.
+Self-hosted Appcircle server uses some ports for communication.

-Below ports must be unused on system and dedicated to only appcircle server usage.
+Below ports must be unused on system and dedicated to only Appcircle server usage.

 - `80`
 - `443`